greetclammy/adapt-to-current-view/README.md

 # Adapt to Current View

-Allows to set different accent colors for Reading view, Live Preview and Source.
+Set different accent colors for Reading view, Live Preview and Source.

 This works (and looks!) best with a theme that somehow showcases the accent color.
 Two great examples are [Border](https://github.com/Akifyss/obsidian-border) and [Minimal](https://minimal.guide/).